-The curriculum is planned to deliver R.E. through a combination of methods;
+The curriculum is planned to deliver R.E. through a combination of methods:

 - (i) Religious education is taught mainly through weekly lessons, however opportunities arise in all areas of the curriculum.
-The R.E. units of work are linked with cross-curricular school topics whenever possible; - (ii) The opportunity is taken to deliver identified areas of R.E. through assemblies and collective worship.
-The work is carefully planned and followed up in class when appropriate; - (iii) Separately identified R.E. is found at different times of the year covering Christmas, Easter, Harvest, Advent, Shrove Tuesday and other significant festivals.
+The R.E.units of work are linked with cross-curricular school topics whenever possible; - (ii) The opportunity is taken to deliver identified areas of R.E. through assemblies and collective worship.
+The work is carefully planned and followed up in class when appropriate; - (iii) Separately identified R.E. is found at different times of the year covering significant festivals throughout the Liturgical Year, including Lent, Easter, Pentecost, Advent and Christmas.

-Further details can be found in the plans and schemes of work.
+Further details can be found in teachers' plans, curriculum maps and schemes of work.